Boscastle

 Our Perfect Day...

-... would start with a meal at the local farm shop, and short walk to the waterfall nearby, followed by an stroll around the harbour to find the golden lady.
+... would start with a meal at the local farm shop, and short walk to the waterfall nearby, followed by a stroll around the harbour to find the golden lady.